ranra/taek2/readme.md

 5.hvað þarf að hafa i huga þegar er verið að velja spennugjafa?.
 : hversu mikið afl þarftu,  og að velja einhvern traustan og goðan aflgjafa.

+6. Hver eru hin 6 skref við bilanagreiningu og viðgerðir?
+:step1:identify the problem.
+step2:establish a theory of probable cause. step3:test the theory to determine cause. step4:establish a plan of action to resolve the problem and implement the solution. step5:verify full system funtionality anf if applicable implement prevejtiive measures. step6:document findings,actions,and outcomes.